13 Homemade Survival Weapons Plans You Can Build Today

 I have said it before, and I will say it again:

-This article does not even come close to listing every possible DIY weapon or tool one could dream up.
+This article doesn’t come close to listing every possible homemade survival weapon.

-The power of creation lies with the creator, and that is you, The Survivor.
+The power of creation lies with the creator, and that’s you, The Survivor.

 But creative thinking does not always come naturally to everyone.